Lennolium/swiftGuard/README.md

 **Notes:**
 - swiftGuard alerts you if devices are removed that were connected before or while the application was started, except you add them to the whitelist.
-- Connecting new devices will always trigger an alert, if they these devices are not whitelisted.
+- Connecting new devices will always trigger an alert, if these devices are not whitelisted.
 - If you encounter any problems, please check the log file in the `~/Library/Logs/swiftGuard` folder.
 - Your settings and whitelisted devices are stored in the `~/Library/Preferences/swiftGuard/swiftguard.ini` file.